bbauska/TUMx-DWAPNx/README.md

 Automatic semicolon insertion is one of the most controversial features of JavaScript.

-It is described by a somewhat intimidating specification, but we don\'t really have to know it by heart.
+It is described by a somewhat intimidating specification, but we don&apos;t really have to know it by heart.
 However, please remember that we have to put the returned value on the same line as return keyword.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->